Main Events of the American Founding

 The Siege of Yorktown

-The Siege of Yorktown was the final major military engagement of the American Revolutionary War.
-A combined force of American and French troops, led by General George Washington, besieged the British army under General Cornwallis at Yorktown, Virginia.
-The French fleet effectively blockaded the Chesapeake Bay, preventing British reinforcements from reaching Cornwallis.
-After a prolonged siege, Cornwallis, facing dwindling supplies and a hopeless situation, was forced to surrender his entire army.
+The Siege of Yorktown was the last major battle of the American Revolutionary War.
+American and French troops, led by George Washington, trapped the British army at Yorktown, Virginia.
+The French navy blocked help from reaching the British.
+With little food and no way out, British General Cornwallis surrendered.

 1781-09-28